-…which is exactly what his supporters hear, and alarmingly they don’t mind at all.
+That’s exactly what his supporters hear and – alarmingly – they don’t mind at all.
 Donald Trump exemplifies the worst human traits: Vanity, Pride, Greed, Excess.
 His supporters look to him as if through a Presidency his spray tan wealth will magically rub off onto the masses.
 What’s more likely is his transformation into an American Putin who successfully leads the United States into a new world war.

 For starters, he’s a white male, born into wealth.
 He literally started at the top of the American White Privilege pyramid.
 Donald Trump isn’t a working class American.
 He doesn’t know or understand the sacrifices and struggles many older Americans have faced to feed, provide for, and educate the current generation of voters.
 And there’s not much chance he wishes too either.